wolk935/dotfiles/README.md

 dotfiles
 ========

-My configuration files for bash, dwm and bash among other things.
+My configuration files for bash, dwm and vim.
+Also includes some configuration scripts for my Arch Linux install.